 Receipts for UL and investment-type contracts are reported as deposits to either policyholder account balances or separate account liabilities and are not included in revenue.
-Policy fees consist of mortality charges, surrender charges and expense charges that have been earned and assessed against related account values during the period and also include the amortization of URR.
+Policy fees consist of mortality charges, surrender charges, and expense charges that have been earned and assessed against related account values during the period and also include the amortization of URR.
 The timing of policy fee revenue recognition is determined based on the nature of the fees.
 Benefits and expenses include policy benefits and claims incurred in the period that are in excess of related policyholder account balances, interest credited to policyholder account balances, expenses of contract administration, and the amortization of DAC.

-Investment advisory fees are primarily fees earned by Pacific Life Fund Advisors LLC (PLFA), a wholly owned subsidiary of Pacific Life, which serves as the investment advisor for the Pacific Select Fund (PSF), an investment vehicle provided to the Company's variable universal life (VUL) and variable annuity contract holders, the Pacific Funds Series Trust (PFST), the investment vehicle for the Company's mutual fund products and other funds, and the Pacific Life Investment Grade Trade Receivable Fund.
-These fees are based upon the NAV of the underlying portfolios and are recorded as earned.
+Investment advisory fees are primarily fees earned by Pacific Life Fund Advisors LLC (PLFA), a wholly owned subsidiary of Pacific Life, which serves as the investment advisor for the Pacific Select Fund (PSF), an investment vehicle provided to the Company's variable universal life (VUL) and variable annuity contract holders, PFST, the investment vehicle for the Company's mutual fund products and other funds, and the Pacific Life Investment Grade Trade Receivable Fund.
+As a result of the sale of PAM LLC, PLFA no longer receives investment advisory fees from PFST.
+Investment advisory and other asset-based fees are based primarily on annual percentages of the average daily net assets of each of the underlying portfolios and are recorded as earned.
 Related subadvisory expense is included in operating and other expenses.